 1.1 Mechanical polishing

-Mechanical polishing is a polishing method that removes the convex part of the surface of the workpiece by cutting or plastically deforming the surface of the material to obtain a smooth surface.
-Generally, oil stone strips, wool wheels, sandpaper, etc. are used, and manual operation is mainly used.
+Mechanical polishing is a method of smoothing the surface of a workpiece by removing the raised portion through cutting or plastic deformation of the material.
+This method typically involves using oil stone strips, wool wheels, sandpaper, and manual operation.

 1.2 Chemical polishing